 New York Race Discrimination Lawyers

-What Is Illegal Race Discrimination?
+What is Race Discrimination?

 Let’s say you apply for a job for which you have experience and great qualifications, but you’re not hired because some of the company’s customers aren’t comfortable dealing with people of color.
 OK, that’s an easy one, right?